 Clean the Cooling System

 Periodically unplug your computer and open it for a careful cleaning.
 Use a vacuum cleaner with small hose nozzle to clear out the dust and other foreign matter.
 Pay special attention to the fans and heat sinks.
 If you accidentally unplug a cable, be sure to put it back in its place.
 For your laptop, vacuum the air intake vents and gently blast some compressed air into the air output vents.
 This will help clear out dust that has accumulate.
-Be sure not to use too must pressure; the fan fins are thin and can break.
+Be sure not to use too much pressure; the fan fins are thin and can break.
+(I know this latter point from personal experience.)